cesarias/VPN/README.md

 <img src="https://i.imgur.com/eStWstA.png" height="30%" width="30%" alt="Sentinel logo"/>
 </p>

-<h1> Azure Compute and Networking </h1>
+<h1> Connecting VM to VPN in another Country </h1>
-This tutorial outlines networking between to Virutual Machines deployed on Azure with different OS's.<br />
+This tutorial outlines the functions of VPN's and being able to provide secure access to a remote computer over the internet.<br />